 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid, actionable skill with clear step-by-step instructions and executable code for both TypeScript and Python.
-Its main weakness is verbosity — it includes production patterns, scope tables, and resource links that could be split into separate files or trimmed.
-The verification step and error handling table are strong additions that support workflow clarity.
+Its main weakness is moderate verbosity — the API scopes table, production singleton pattern, and resources section inflate the token count beyond what's strictly needed for install and auth.
+The workflow is well-sequenced with a verification step and comprehensive error handling.

 Suggestions

-Move the API Key Scopes table, production singleton pattern, and Resources section to a separate reference file to keep SKILL.md focused on the core install/auth workflow.
+Move the API Key Scopes table and production singleton pattern to a separate reference file to keep the core skill lean and focused on basic install/auth.

 | Dimension | Reasoning | Score |